Black Virgin Mountain

+Black Virgin Mountain (Núi Bà Đen) is a mountain in Tây Ninh City, Vietnam.

+According to Gia Định Thành Thông Chí, the original name of Bà Đen Mountain was Bà Dinh.
+However, local elders believe the original name was Một Mountain.
+Around the mid-18th century, the name Bà Đênh Mountain began to appear, which over time was gradually altered to Bà Đen Mountain.
+Some people also call it Điện Bà Mountain.
+During the Vietnam War, the area surrounding the mountain was a hotspot, as it marked the end point of the Ho Chi Minh Trail and was located just a few kilometers west of the Cambodian border.

+This area is actually a cluster of three adjacent mountains: Bà Đen Mountain (also known simply as Bà Mountain), Heo Mountain, and Phụng Mountain, covering a total area of 24 km².
+The Ba Den Mountain complex was recognized by the Ministry of Culture (now the Ministry of Culture, Sports, and Tourism) as a national historical and scenic relic on January 21, 1989.

 Geography and fauna

 At 996 m, the extinct volcano rises from the flat Mekong Delta jungle and farmland.
 The mountain is almost a perfect cinder cone with a saddle and a slight bulge on her northwest side.
 The mountain is honeycombed with caves and is covered in many large basalt boulders.
 The mountain is located approximately 10 km northeast of Tây Ninh and 96 km northwest of Ho Chi Minh City.

 A species of gecko, Gekko badenii, is named for the mountain and is endemic to the mountain.

 History

 Pre-Vietnam War

 Variations of the legend of Núi Bà Đen exist.
 The oldest Khmer myth involves a female deity, "Neang Khmau" who left her footprints on the mountain rocks.
 The Vietnamese myth centers around a woman, Bà Đen, falling in love with a soldier and then through betrayal or suicide Bà Đen dies on the mountain.
 It has special significance to the Vietnamese Buddhist population and has a famous shrine about two thirds of the way up the mountain.
 Also, to the Cao Dai sect the mountain has special religious significance and its temple, the Tay Ninh Holy See, is close to the mountain.

 During World War II the mountain was occupied by the Japanese, and later it was controlled by the Viet Minh, the French and the Vietcong.